dancer1325/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 | [Erigon](https://github.com/ledgerwatch/erigon)                          | Go         | Linux, Windows, macOS | Mainnet, Sepolia, Holesky | [Full](#full-sync)                                             | Archive, Pruned |
 | [Reth](https://reth.rs/)                                                 | Rust       | Linux, Windows, macOS | Mainnet, Sepolia, Holesky | [Full](#full-sync)                                             | Archive, Pruned |
 | [EthereumJS](https://github.com/ethereumjs/ethereumjs-monorepo) _(beta)_ | TypeScript | Linux, Windows, macOS | Sepolia, Holesky          | [Full](#full-sync)                                             | Pruned          |

-For more on supported networks, read up on [Ethereum networks](/developers/docs/networks/).

-Each client has unique use cases and advantages, so you should choose one based on your own preferences.
-Diversity allows implementations to be focused on different features and user audiences.
-You may want to choose a client based on features, support, programming language, or licences.

 ### Besu {#besu}